 - 6. One of the players, other than the Libero player, is the team captain, who is to be indicated on the score sheet (circle number on score sheet), (Rule 4.1.2). - 7.
 If the two teams appear with uniforms of the same colour, the team listed first on the official programs (following the Berger table) and so listed on the score sheet (before the toss), shall change the uniforms. - 8.
-Volleyball Canada: it is forbidden to wear objects that may cause injury or give an artificial advantage to the player. - 9.
+Volleyball Canada: it is forbidden to wear objects that may cause injury or give an artificial advantage to the player.
+Regarding rule 4.5.1 "Jewelry must be removed or taped": In the event that there is a request to wear jewelry because of a protected ground as described in applicable human rights legislation (for example, disability, religion, etc.), a reasonable accommodation should be implemented to the point of undue hardship or reasonable justification.
+For example, Referees can require jewelry be taped to the chest, or a compression top to be worn under the uniform to prevent the necklace from becoming a safety issue. - 9.
 For FIVB: Team Official Equipment includes training suit and polo shirt or dress jacket, collared dress shirt, tie and formal slacks.
 The team members (as approved in the Preliminary Inquiry) must conform to one of the following dress code options: 1.
 All to wear the team training suit and polo shirt of the same colour and style or, 2.
-All to wear dress jacket, collared dress shirt, tie (for men) and formal slacks of the same colour and style except the trainer who may wear the team training suit and polo shirt.
-This means that if the coach takes off his/her jacket or training suit jacket, all the other officials must take off their dress jackets or training suit jackets at the same time in order to be consistently dressed.
+All to wear dress jacket, collared dress shirt, tie (for men) and formal slacks of the same colour and style except the team therapist who may wear the team training suit and polo shirt.
+This means that if the coach takes off his/her jacket or training suit jacket, all the other officials must take off their dress jackets or training suit jackets at the same time in order to be consistently dressed. - 10.
+Before the match in due time, the referees must apply a careful cross-checking in order to control if the actual players' numbers are according to the team roster recorded in the score sheet.
+In this way, any discrepancies may be discovered that may disturb later the normal flow of the game.